gersilva96/react-nextjs-boilerplate/README.md

 The /state directory contains three main parts:

 - **features**: This dir contains different RTK Slices for different features of the app.
 - **actions**: Every action needed on the state should be here.
 It works as an abstraction layer on state.
 So, the main part to interact with the state should be in state/actions.
+Be careful, don't confuse this abstraction layer with Redux actions, it's just an abstraction layer.
 - **storages**: It contains different methods to access to localStorage or sessionStorage.

 Also, you will see two files: